anireact/lewd/README.md

 }
 ```

-First, we type-hint the argument to improve performance in some engines.
+First, we type-hint the argument to improve the performance in some engines.
 The
 constructor can be pretty hot in some scenarios, so we should not ignore
 optimization opportunities here.